 Fintech 3.5 has been designed to take into consideration consumer behavior and the ease of use of the internet in developing nations.
 China and India are the two countries with the most fintech usage.

 This, along with Fintech advances in Africa, has been recognized as the 2014-2018 growth engine.
-This is being driven by SaaS advancements such as fintech software development by Indian IT firms, m-Pesa in Africa.
+This is being driven by SaaS advancements such as fintech software development by Indian IT firms, and m-Pesa in Africa.

 Fintech 4.0 (2018-today)